Software Failure Replay offers a strategic capability for accelerating software delivery and gaining competitive advantage.

 Unlike traditional debugging which is predominantly based on guesswork, Software Failure Replay provides data-driven and actionable insights into what software did before it failed.
 Developers get full visibility into what their software actually did (not what it might have done).

 By offering a systematic repeatable debugging workflow, Software Failure Replay is proven to reduce the Mean Time to Resolution (MTTR) of test failures by 4 - 10x.

 As well as enabling engineers to quickly resolve typical defects faster, it also helps them to rapidly diagnose flaky tests caused by intermittent failures.
 Flaky tests are known to be a major cause of frustration and time wastage.
 Due to their intermittent nature, it is impossible to predict how long it will take to fix them.
 Software Failure Replay offers a way to make bug fixing predictable in the way that logging or standard debuggers cannot.

 Development teams building complex enterprise software typically spend over 50% of their engineering effort in addressing software failures.

-- Boost developer productivity
+- Boost productivity

 - Enable cross-team collaboration